- HOME

 6. Scale up the quality of applications

 Low-code platforms provide a standardized development environment and coding snippets, which ensure that development issues caused by variations in individual developers' coding styles are minimized.
 Also, these platforms often come equipped with built-in quality assurance tools and processes, such as automated testing and debugging.
-This further helps to improve the quality of the final product by quickly identifying and fixing bugs, ensuring that end users receive a high-quality, error-free application.
+Employing low-code further helps to improve the quality of the final product by quickly identifying and fixing bugs, ensuring that end users receive a high-quality, error-free application.

 Finally, most good low-code platforms provide version control and collaboration tools, which make it easier for teams to work together on a project and keep track of changes to the code—ensuring that only the most up-to-date and tested version of the application is deployed.

-Low-code's role in business-wide digital transformation
+Role of low-code platforms in business-wide digital transformation